NKX019, Intravenous Allogeneic Chimeric Antigen Receptor Natural Killer Cells (CAR NK), in Adults With Autoimmune Disease (Ntrust-1)

 This is a dose-finding study of NKX019 and will be conducted in 2 parts:

 Part 1 dose escalation will utilize a "3+3" design to determine the recommended dose for expansion for Part 2.
-The study will evaluate safety and tolerability, preliminary activity, cellular kinetics, pharmacodynamics in participants with active LN.
-Participants will receive three-dose cycle of NKX019 following single-agent lymphodepletion with cyclophosphamide.
+The study will evaluate safety and tolerability, preliminary activity, cellular kinetics, pharmacodynamics in participants with active LN or pMN.
+Participants will receive a cycle consisting of lymphodepletion with fludarabine and cyclophosphamide (Flu/Cy), followed by three doses of NKX019.
+Participants who are cytopenic may receive a modified LD regimen of Cy alone.

 Recruitment & Eligibility